samis-group/homelab/README.md

 ## Setup the Ansible Control Node (where you will run the playbook from)

-1. Clone this repo locally (change to https method if you aren't me): `git clone git@gitlab.com:th3cookie/docker-playbook.git`
+1. Clone this repo locally (change to https method and don't recurse submodules if you aren't me): `git clone --recurse-submodules git@gitlab.com:sami-group/homelab.git`. **NOTE**: My Host inventories are managed in a private submodule.

 2. Run the following command substituting your ansible vault password as required (skip inputting the password argument if you don't use ansible-vault or you have already stored this password).
 This will [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html), upgrade pip and store your password inside of the file located in `~/.ansible/password` for use with `ansible-vault`: